jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 ## **Hire the Person best fit for the role you can Find**
 It is best to use the approach of finding the smartest person you can find.
 “Hire for strengths; don’t expect to develop weak areas of performance, habits, and talents.
 Build on what is great about your new employee in the first place.”
-Different ways which can be employed to find out if the applicant is best for the job:
+Following strategies can be employed to find out if the applicant is best for the job:
 <ul><li>Figure out what role they will play beyond job description.</li>
 <li>Have some basic idea of what their job duties and responsibilities in their current firm.</li>
 <li>Watch out for an ego or attitude problem.</li></ul>

 ## **Use Your Website As a Powerful tool for Recruiting**
 If there’s a clear, well designed website marketing the company and user-friendly career section with information on open job opportunities, it will be easier to attract top talent to the organization.
-A website can be become a powerful tool for recruiting by incorporating the features:
+A website can be become a powerful tool for recruiting by incorporating the following  features:
 <ul><li>Your company’s history.</li>
 <li>An easy way to look at open positions.</li>
 <li>Display the current work and achievements of the firm.</li>
 <li>Introduce the management team.</li></ul>

 ## **Check references when recruiting employees**
-Eventhough an applicant is the best match for the job and you are super excited to onboard them, make sure to devote time to do background check of the prospective employee.The benefits of checking references will reinstate the decision made for the organization:
+Eventhough an applicant is the best match for the job and you are super excited to onboard them, make sure to devote time to do background check of the prospective employee.The folowing are benefits of checking references:
 <ul><li>It helps in verifying the information already provided by the applicant.</li>
 <li>Offers additional information on an applicant’s skills, performance, knowledge and work history from a source other than the candidate themselves.</li>
 <li>Helps you assess the applicant’s potential for success in the position.</li>